Taking court action because your landlord won't make repairs

 - More about offsetting rent arrears because repairs haven't been done for social housing tenants

-What do you have to do under the protocol?
+Check what you have to do under the protocol

 Personal injury protocol